mercedes-benz/foss/README.md

 In this repository we offer general information for Daimler Group's Open Source projects, like the aforementioned [Code of Conduct](CODE_OF_CONDUCT.md) or further legal information.

+# Daimler FOSS Projects
+We have always been using open source software, now it's time to give back to the community.
+We contribute in FOSS Projects and also open source our own Software Products here on GitHub.com/daimler.

 # FAQ
 ## I have a question or a remark about ...